bitovi/academy/src/typescript/5-classes.md

 ### Exercise 1

-Open your editor create a new file ``hellodino.ts``, and recreate this prototype using TypeScript classes.
+Edit the file `4a-classes-hello-dino.ts` to recreate the prototype using TypeScript classes.

 ```typescript
 function DinoKeeper(name) {